 UB was born in Philadelphia, PA in late 1947.
 He graduated with fellow stompers from Bristol High School, and he holds B.S. and M.S. degrees in Math Education from Plymouth State University, where he has taught as an adjunct lecturer.
-In addition, he has taught math in grades 4 through 12 in a 30-year career.
+In addition, he has taught math in grades 4 through 12, and adult courses in a 30-year career.

 Bob (link to cv) essentially teaches the same skills to all students of all ages: how to think and solve problems.
 He recently taught two semesters of Calculus in northern New Hampshire to adults who dropped back in for refreshers and teaching credentials .
 They were required to think and solve problems also all the while helping to solve the critical teacher shortage in their region.

 Why does Bob inflict this torture on his students?
 The reason is that he knows through experience that the attitudes and skills of a math problem solver can be applied to life problems as well.
-He wants no one to remain in their rut, and he appreciates that math recreation is a rich, limitless source of low stakes problems on which to hone those skills.
+He wants no one to remain in their rut.
+He appreciates that math recreation is a rich, limitless source of low stakes problems on which to hone those skills.
 He suggests you get crackin on the puzzles.

 UB & AC have a personal home page, Uncle Bob & Aunt Claire's Place where you can learn more about us, see more puzzles, some astronomy pieces, and best of all, pick up some tasty recipes.